HL7/fhir-saner/input/pagecontent/use_cases.md

    The specific ordering in which gathering and aggregation is performed is not further specified by this implementation guide.
-It is shown as occuring before the user initiates the query here, but could also occur after.
+It is shown as occurring before the user initiates the query here, but could also occur after.
 However, for many cases, geospatial systems can likely do a better job if the aggregation is done ahead of time.
 The application of a function to the data can enable a measure such as # of cases to be combined with other data such as population for the area to report # of cases per 10K population, or similar functions to better present data